 Choose a well-draining soil with pH levels ranging from 6.0 to 8.0, thyme doesn’t care for wet soils.
 They won’t need a lot of soil amendments but some organic matter like compost will go a long way.
 Give your new plants a thorough watering only when the soil is completely dry.
 Otherwise, you’ll risk waterlogging them.

 Thyme plants need plenty of sunlight.
-Outdoor, place them in an area that receives full sun.
+When growing thyme outdoor, place them in an area that receives full sun.
 If you want to plant them indoor, place containers on a sunny windowsill.

-Watch out for ants that build their nests in thyme beds as they can disrupt the roots of your plants.
-Spider mites may also affect your thyme plants, especially in dry weather.
+Watch out for ants that build their nests in thyme growing beds as they can disrupt the roots of your plants.
+Spider mites may also affect your growing thyme herbs, especially in dry weather.
 In the winter, cover your thyme plants to protect them from damage when the soil freezes.

 Harvesting and Storing Thyme